Ducks, Badgers approach pomp of Rose Bowl in different ways

 ”I believe in momentum,” Cristobal said. ”Momentum is probably the biggest monster in college football.
 I think when you watch college football versus pro football, those NFL guys can kind of put a foot in the ground and stop momentum and get it back the other way.
 In college, it’s almost the inertia effect.
 It just keeps going until, you know, something really dramatic happens to go the other way.
 So, yeah, I think anything regarding a bowl, an opportunity postseason-wise is always an opportunity to build tremendous momentum.”

-Wisconsin (10-3) will be playing in the Rose Bowl for the fifth time in 10 years, and Baun said it remains the program’s measuring stick for success.
+Wisconsin (10-3) will be playing in the Rose Bowl for the fourth time in 10 years, and Baun said it remains the program’s measuring stick for success.

 ”When you’re kind of recruited to Wisconsin, they show you the history and what the Rose Bowl means with Wisconsin,” Baun said. ”It’s all over the walls, you see it everywhere.
 You hear stories about the Beef Bowl and what not, but to be here and to have the opportunity is really something special to this team.”